DFE-Digital/architecture/profession/architecture-profession.md

   - common patterns and components
   - architecture principles
   - architecture standards and assurance
-- should be engaged from idea conception and throughout delivery
-- can help identify architects and other specialists needed  to support delivery, specifically:
+- can help identify architects and other technical specialists needed to support delivery, specifically:
   - guiding idea formation and supporting recruitment of the right people to meet those needs
   - working with service delivery teams to align with architecture principles and standards
   - helping identify commonality across the organisation and finding the right solutions to business problems